Auxiliary task discovery through generate-and-test: Experimental results

 Next, we studied the performance of the base learning system when combined with the proposed generate-and-test method.
 The generate-and-test method uses the combination of the \textit{random generator} and our proposed tester.
 The random generator produces subgoal-reaching auxiliary tasks with the subgoals randomly picked from the observation space.
 More specifically, in the gridworld environments, the subgoals are cells in the grid.
 In the pinball environment, the subgoals are determined by $(x, y)$ and once the ball is within radius $0.035$ of a subgoal, it is assumed that the agent has reached the subgoal.

-We included four baselines for comparison which included the base learning system with 1) no auxiliary tasks 2) hand-designed good auxiliary tasks 3) hand-designed bad auxiliary tasks 4) fixed random auxiliary tasks.
+We included two baselines for comparison which included the base learning system with 1) no auxiliary tasks 2) fixed random auxiliary tasks.
 All the auxiliary tasks were in form of subgoal-reaching tasks.
-The subgoals corresponding to the hand-designed good and bad auxiliary tasks for all three environments are shown in red and blue respectively in Figure \ref{fig:lc}.
 For the fixed random auxiliary tasks, the subgoals where randomly picked from the observation space and kept fixed throughout learning.
+The number of auxiliary tasks for the baseline with fixed random auxiliary tasks was set equal to the number of auxiliary tasks for the generate-and-test method.
+(We also experimented with a baseline that replaces some ratio of the auxiliary tasks randomly instead of keeping them fixed.
+This baseline can be thought of as a generate-and-test method with a random tester and a random generator.
+This baseline performed worse than the baseline with fixed random auxiliary tasks.
+The results can be found in the appendices.)

 We systematically swept the step-size parameter and report the performance of the best to ensure a fair comparison.
 To do so, we ran the baseline with no auxiliary tasks with different values of the step-size for $10$ runs.
-We used the step-size that resulted in the lowest area under the curve and reran the baseline with the best step-size for $30$ runs to get the final results.
-We repeated this process for the baselines with hand-designed auxiliary tasks.
-For the generate-and-test method, we used the same step-size as the baseline with good hand-designed auxiliary tasks.
-For four-rooms, maze, and pinball the sweep over the step-sizes included $\{0.000625, 0.0025, 0.01, 0.04\}$, $\{0.00025, 0.001, 0.004\}$, and $\{0.0025, 0.005, 0.01\}$.
+We used the step-size that resulted in the lowest final error (last $10$ percent episodes) and reran the baseline with the best step-size for $30$ runs to get the final results.
+We repeated this process for all methods.
+For four-rooms, maze, and pinball the sweep over the step-sizes included $\{0.000625, 0.0025, 0.01, 0.04\}$, $\{0.00025, 0.001, 0.004\}$, and $\{0.00125,0.0025, 0.005, 0.01, 0.02\}$.

-The generate-and-test method has hyper-parameters of its own: 1) number of auxiliary tasks 2) age threshold 3) replacement cycle 4) replacement ratio.
-For the gridworld environments, we used $8$ auxiliary tasks, age threshold of $0$, replacement rate of $1000$ steps, and replacement ratio of $0.25$.
-For the pinball environment, we used $5$ auxiliary tasks, age threshold of $5000$, replacement rate of $5000$ steps, and replacement ratio of $0.2$.
+The generate-and-test method has hyper-parameters of its own: 1) number of auxiliary tasks 2) age threshold 3) replacement cycle 4) replacement ratio 5) trace parameter.
+For the gridworld environments, we used $5$ auxiliary tasks, age threshold of $0$, replacement cycle of $500$ steps, replacement ratio of $0.2$, and trace parameter $0.05$.
+For the pinball environment, we used $4$ auxiliary tasks, age threshold of $0$, replacement cycle of $500$ steps, replacement ratio of $0.25$, and trace parameter $0.01$.

+First, lets take a look at the learning curves for the four-rooms environment shown in Figure \ref{fig:lc}.
+The proposed generate-and-test method improved over the baseline with no auxiliary tasks bridging the gap between the baseline with no auxiliary tasks and the baseline with hallway auxiliary tasks.
+Note that generate-and-test is slower than the baseline with hallway auxiliary tasks.
+This is because generate-and-test is searching the space of auxiliary tasks, starting with random ones, testing them, and retaining those recognized as useful whereas the baseline with hallway auxiliary tasks starts with reasonably good auxiliary tasks from the beginning.
+The generate-and-test method outperformed the baseline with no auxiliary tasks in the maze and pinball environments as well (Figure \ref{fig:lc}).